fakhrirobi/income-census/README.md

   a.
 Downloading the data from UCI Irvine Machine Learning Datasets
   b.
 Reading the training data (adult.data and adult.names) in Microsoft Excell compiled them as adult_dataset income.xlsx file, while with the test data only reading adult.test and saving  it as test_adult dataset.xlsx
   c.
-2. Model Creation : In this phase the step were break down on the notebook file model_scratch.ipynb
+2. Model Creation : In this phase the step were break down on the notebook file ANN_Model.ipynb

 3. Deploying Model :
   Technology : 1.
 Flask , 2.Heroku